 Since its inception in fall 1972, Crafton Hills College has been committed to meeting the evolving educational needs of students and the local community.
-In its inaugural year, the college served approximately 1000 students and included a library, laboratories, classrooms, gymnasium, student services, a dining hall, and a central campus quad, which still forms the center of the campus today.
-By 1980, the campus expanded to include the Performing Arts Center and the Occupational Education building; by year 2000, the Student Services Building and Child Development Center were constructed.
-With the financial support of the community through the approval of the Measure P bond in 2002 and the Measure M bond in 2008, Crafton Hills has replaced utilities, constructed a Learning Resource Center, Kinesiology Health and Aquatics Complex, Public Safety and Allied Health Building, Canyon Hall (science building), Crafton Center (student services and administration), and is able to renovate and modernize several of the original buildings while preserving their iconic architecture.
+In its inaugural year, the College served approximately 1,000 students and included a library, laboratories, classrooms, gymnasium, student services, a dining hall, and a central campus quad, which still forms the center of the campus today.
+By 1980, the campus expanded to include the Performing Arts Center and the Occupational Education Building; by year 2000, the Student Services Building and Child Development Center were constructed.
+With the financial support of the community through the approval of the Measure P bond in 2002 and the Measure M bond in 2008, Crafton Hills College has replaced campus infrastructure, constructed a Learning Resource Center, Kinesiology Health and Aquatics Complex, Public Safety and Allied Health Building, Canyon Hall (science building), Crafton Center (student services and administration), and renovated and modernized several of the original buildings while preserving their iconic architecture.
+Today, our College serves over 8,000 students each year with a capacity to serve 10,000.

-Guided by the strategic directions, goals, and objectives of the Educational Master Plan, this master plan has been developed through a series of collaborative discussions and workshops with faculty, students, staff, the community, and the governing board.
+This Comprehensive Master Plan has been developed through a series of collaborative discussions and workshops with faculty, students, staff, the community, and the governing board.
 These discussions have built upon the college's framework of integrated planning and informative data reservoirs, including program review, facilities planning, local employment trends, forecasted student enrollment, and the overall economic condition of the regional area.
+This work will guide us in the next decade as we enter an era of unprecedented growth and student success.